 Cryoglobulinemia is the presence of abnormal proteins in the blood.
-These abnormal proteins become thick or gel-like in cold temperatures.
+These proteins thicken in cold temperatures.

 - Cryoglobulinemia type I